H o w t o W r i t e a C o n c l u s i o n P a r a g r a p h

 PLEASE AVOID beginning your concluding paragraph with a sentence that starts with “In conclusion…” – it is uninteresting and gets used far, far too often.

 * In regards to the “leave the reader thinking” task – a good conclusion *can* bring up a piece of evidence that you didn’t have time for in your essay, or one that didn’t merit a full conversation, if it might encourage your reader to see a part of the novel/play/poem in a new light.
 For instance, if you had just completed an essay on Life of Pi in which you made an argument about the line between man and animal, you could end by reminding the reader of the scene at the zoo with the two Mr. Kumars when they marvel at the zebras.
-Even *these* two minor characters seem to recognize the importance of the animal world – AND it is one that ends up making a later appearance on the lifeboat.
+Even *these* two minor characters seem to recognize the importance of the animal world – AND they are examining an animal that ends up making a later appearance on the lifeboat.

 Sample “reverse funnel” conclusion paragraph: